ejfn/send-to-webhook/README.md

 Simply paste your json config into Options page and save.
 > Sorry for no editor, I will make one when I have time.

-The JSON config is a list of WebHook definitions:
+The JSON config is a list of config which defines page/link matching rules and WebHook definition:

 |Field name|Required|Description|
 |--|--|--|